the-anna-project/annad/doc/concept/connection.md

 ###### map information coordinates to information ID
 When having information coordinates given they need to be mapped to their information ID.
-Having information coordinates indexed as keys enables fast scans when it needs to be found out which informations are near to the surrounding area of a given information within the connection space.
-That way information can be mapped and aligned to matching information.
+Having information coordinates indexed as keys enables fast scans when it needs to be found out which information are near to the surrounding area of a given information within the multi dimensional connection space.
+That way information can be mapped and aligned to other matching information.
 The following key maps information coordinates to it's information ID.

 ```
 <prefix>:information-coordinates:information-id:<information-coordinates>    <information-id>